Donor Profile

 By issue

 Climate change: The Norwegian government’s commitment to climate change, the environment, and oceans is reflected in its substantial funding for this issue.
+At COP26, Norway announced a target to double its overall climate finance from NOK7 billion, or US$743 million, in 2020 to NOK14 billion, or US$1.5 billion, by 2026.
 In February 2023, Norway launched a strategy for climate change adaptation, disaster risk reduction, and the fight against hunger which outlined its path to achieving this target.

 One of the government’s largest development programs is NICFI, through which it has pledged up to NOK3 billion, or US$512 million, per year to reduce deforestation.
 Funding for this program is channeled through the Ministry of Climate and the Environment.

-In May 2022, Norway’s launched its Climate Investment Fund.
+In May 2022, Norway launched its Climate Investment Fund.
 The fund is described as one of Norway’s most important tools in accelerating the global energy transition by investing in renewable energy in LMICs that have large emissions from coal and other fossil fuels.
-The fund will receive initial funding of with NOK2 billion, or US$208 million, each year for the next five years and will be managed by Norfund.\
+The fund will was launched with NOK2 billion, or US$208 million, each year for until 2027 and is managed by Norfund.

 Read more about Norway’s ODA to Climate

 Education and gender equality: The previous government under former Prime Minister Erna Solberg prioritized education, particularly for girls and women.
-Between 2013 and 2017, funding to the sector doubled and has remained high.
-The current government under Prime Minister Jonas Gahr Støre is committed to the goal of providing at least NOK3.4 billion, or US$354 million, to education between 2022 and 2026.
+Between 2013-2017, funding to the sector doubled and has remained high.
+The current government under Prime Minister Jonas Gahr Støre is committed to the goal of providing at least NOK3.4 billion ( US$354 million) to education between 2022-2026.

 Within education, priority areas include: